Good day y’all. What a shitty winter this year is, ain’t it? It’s nearly Christmas and there’s absolutely no snow only rain, sadness and depression.

 Never the less, to keep myself occupied through this period I try to continue my own projects or make my life easier by writing up some kinda automated scripts.
 One of which being a MikroTik guest user generator for WebFig v6.38rc7 interface, because I hate thinking up names and random passwords…

-You’d think that with version 6 of this software the developers would of made a random user generation feature of some sort and a way to print it out quickly, but nope.
+You’d think that with version 6 of this software the developers would have made a random user generation feature of some sort and a way to print it out quickly, but nope.
 There might be a feature that our sysadmin needs to enable, but he can’t be bothered with such crazy tasks, so meh.

 So what I made is a Greasemonkey userscript that runs locally on your machine.
 It generates a random user, random password, sets the default validity period and also adds an export button which is a link to our information system module that simply outputs static HTML with given variables plugged in.